Analytic philosophy: Intuitionism

-The intuitionists, led by L. E. J. Brouwer, are a constructivist school of mathematics that argues that mathematics is a cognitive construct rather than a type of objective truth.
+The intuitionists, led by Dutch mathematician L. E. J. Brouwer, are a constructivist school which sees mathematics as a cognitive construct rather than a type of objective truth.
 Brouwer also influenced Wittgenstein's abandonment of the Tractatus.

 Formalism

 The formalists, best exemplified by David Hilbert, considered mathematics to be merely the investigation of formal axiom systems.
-Hartry Field defended mathematical fictionalism.
+Hartry Field defended mathematical fictionalism in Science Without Numbers (1980), arguing numbers are dispensable.

 Philosophy of religion

 In Analytic Philosophy of Religion, James Franklin Harris noted that: